The views expressed by the host of this show documented to be almost always right, 99.7% of the time.

 It doesn't require large infantry assaults or mass artillery strikes, anything like that.

-So you think with the left's logic the way it is, they would be applauding people like uh snipers who are engaging just just the target that needs to be attacked.
+So you think with the left's logic the way it is, they would be applauding people like snipers who are engaging just the target that needs to be attacked.

 Why would you think that?

-Why would why would you think the left would be logical and would want to find a reason to praise Snipe?
+Why would you think the left would be logical and would want to find a reason to praise snipe?

 They know what's happening here.

-The reason they're all upset's because nobody cares to see Michael Moore's latest documentary on how Cuba's healthcare system is the best in the world.
+The reason they're all upset is because nobody cares to see Michael Moore's latest documentary on how Cuba's health care system is the best in the world.

 Nobody cares what Michael Moore thinks, says, or does about anything.

-And nobody cares what half these other liberal commentators thinker.
+And nobody cares what half these other liberal commentators think.

-Here comes Clint Eastwood, American sniper, about a gr about a guy from Texas, a devoted American patriot, who happened to properly characterize the enemy as people he wanted to kill.
+Here comes Clint Eastwood, American sniper, about a guy from Texas, a devoted American patriot, who happened to properly characterize the enemy as people he wanted to kill.

 Michael Moore knows he's a freak.

-But when he wins the palm d'or in con or gets a standing O at Hollywood, he feels normal for a couple of minutes, whenever.
+But when he wins the palm d'Or in con or gets a standing O at Hollywood, he feels normal for a couple of minutes, whatever.

-All these other, if we had to depend on them, we could get we can depend on Chris Kyle.
+All these other, if we had to depend on them, we could depend on Chris Kyle.

-We can totally depend on Chris Kyle to protect us, do what nobody could depend on Michael Moore.
+We could totally depend on Chris Kyle to protect us.

-So they're not gonna look at this logically and try to find a way to praising it because it does exactly what their policies advocate, doesn't it?
+So they're not going to look at this logically and try to find a way to praising it because it does exactly what their policies advocate, doesn't it?

 That's it for this exciting, busy broadcast hour, folks.